 You probably know: telekinesis, with the help of BCI technology, is pretty old stuff.

-In June of the 2008, University of Pittsburgh scientists implanted probes into the motor cortex of a monkey's brain.
-Using that implant, the monkey can use his mind to control a robotic arm that brings her marshmallows.
+In June of the 2008, scientists at the University of Pittsburgh implanted probes into the motor cortex of a monkey's brain.
+Using that implant, the monkey can use its mind to control a robotic arm that brings it marshmallows.

-in 2012, a team published in Nature a work describing the successful use of BCI in paralyzed individuals.
-Using a system called "BrainGate", two people were able to use their minds to have a robotic arm provide them with coffee to sip through a straw.
+in 2012, a team published work in Nature describing the successful use of BCIs in paralyzed individuals.
+Using a system called “BrainGate,” two people were able to use their minds to make a robotic arm provide them with coffee to sip through a straw.

 in 2014, scientist Nataliya Kosmyna designed a brain interface that allowed someone to fly a quadcopter drone with their mind.
 Several companies used his idea to develop these drones for private sale as early as 2019.

-At the beginning of the 2020, the Johns Hopkins scientists have developed a BCI system which used AI to allow a quadriplegic man to feed.
-This April Neuralink by Elon Musk allowed a monkey to play Pong with his mind.
+At the beginning of the 2020, the Johns Hopkins scientists have developed a BCI system which used AI to enable a quadriplegic man to feed himself.
+This April, Neuralink by Elon Musk allowed a monkey to play Pong with his mind.

 Do you need other examples to understand that telekinesis exists?